AckerlyXu/heima/articles/app-service-api/app-service-api-dotnet-service-principal-auth.md

     b.
 To get a list of service principals, execute the `Login-AzureRmAccount -EnvironmentName AzureChinaCloud` command and then the `Get-AzureRmADServicePrincipal` command.

     c.
 Find the objectid for the service principal of the TodoListAPI application, and save it in a location you can copy from later.
-7. In the Azure portal preview, navigate to the API app blade for the API app that you deployed the ToDoListDataAPI project to.
+7. In the Azure Portal, navigate to the API app blade for the API app that you deployed the ToDoListDataAPI project to.
 8. Click **Settings > Application settings**.
 9. In the **App settings** section, add the following keys and values: